bparanj/crystal/programming/rails/project-specific-tools.md

 ## Project Specific Tools

 Large projects often have unique problems and matching resources to construct specialized tools as part of the implementation process.
-Custom-built tools are used for many different aspects of the software development process including configuration, build process management,code generation,testing,and documentation
+Custom-built tools are used for many different aspects of the software development process  configuration, build process management,code generation,testing,and documentation

 Propose a way to locate code generation tools.